g-sohi/g-sohi/README.md

 ### Hi there, I'm Gurpartap Sohi! 👋

-- 🔭 I’m currently working on a Rental Property Management System.
+- 🔭 I’m currently working on a personal portfolio website.
 - 🌱 I’m currently learning Web Development.
 - 💬 Ask me about any tech related stuff.
 - 📫 How to reach me: Email - gurpartap.sohi35@gmail.com